Durman/BuildingNodesDocs/docs/nodes/floor/join_floors.rst

     In this case the floor will remain with a gap which the style was unable to cover.
   Repeat
-    In this case if facade has longer length than floor can cover the remain space will be covered with last floor.
+    In this case if facade has longer size than floor can cover the remain space will be covered with last floor.
   Cycle
     In this mode all given floors will be repeated if their size is